To submit an article online, and to check the status of your submission, you need to have an account with LIBER Quarterly

 Publication fees: Authors are not asked to pay Article Processing Charges (APC)s.
 Costs related to its publication are currently covered by LIBER.

 Publications are accepted in the following sections:

 Manuscripts should be submitted to this site, either in MS Word or in OpenOffice/LibreOffice Writer format.
 They must be written in English and include an abstract (except for book reviews) and two or three key words.
 The sections and subsections of the paper should be numbered.
 Tables must be embedded in the text, pictures also embedded and preferably added in separate files.
 Special attention must be given to the references, where we follow the APA style (American Psychological Association, see, e.g.,http://www.cws.illinois.edu/workshop/writers/citation/apa/#internet).

-References should be separated from notes (end-notes are to be preferred).
+References should be separated from notes (we use end-notes instead of footnotes).
 Where appropriate, the accompanying dataset(s) should be submitted along with the work.
 The data should be restricted to the work's scope.
 In the case of datasets, please avoid binary formats in favour of long-term readability - CSV or alike are most welcome.
 Contact the journal manager in order to store them in the journal’s dataset at Harvard Dataverse.

 If the article is resulting from an EC or ERC project, please mention the Grant Agreement number and the name of the project.

 Below you find - by way of template - a fictitious article explaining the expected layout of the paper.
 Remark that the papers do not mention titles or professions of the authors (such as PhD, Professor, Librarian…).
 You will find on the submission pages of the journal a special field where you can enter such details, and the HTML version of the paper will have a link to this field.
 Nevertheless, we strongly recommend authors to apply for an ORCID number, which can be linked to a more detailed information page with personal data.